falcosecurity/falco/proposals/20230620-anomaly-detection-framework.md

 To achieve this, end users define a "behavior profile" in the configuration by combining existing event fields such as process name, file descriptor (fd), executable path, parent lineage, cmdline, and others.
 During event parsing on the hot path, Falco compresses and stores this information in a "filter" - an efficient probabilistic data structure that optimizes space, time, robustness and accuracy.
 As time progresses, Falco provides more accurate estimates of application behavior counts and identifies events as rare or heavy hitters.
 Instead of analyzing the original event stream, you can write Falco rules based on pre-filtered data.

-This approach enables a novel threat detection framework that incorporates the concept of abnormal application behavior derived and observed in a data-driven fashion.
+This approach introduces a novel threat detection framework that analyzes abnormal application behavior in real-time, derived and observed in a data-driven fashion, without requiring operator reconfiguration of Falco.
 It complements the operator's expertise and extends capabilities similar to our current practices.
 The new capability draws inspiration from big data stream and database query optimizations, ensuring that Falco maintains a streamlined real-time one-pass stream with zero allocations.

 Similar to Falco rules, the analysis of events may require multiple behavior profiles of different dimensions based on sets of events.
 These profiles can either vote in parallel or in a cascading fashion, a common practice in established algorithms.
 This is just the beginning and and paves the way for more sophisticated approaches, such as running Falco in a DAST-like capacity to build a pre-state pattern file on a workload with test data and soften the cold-start via distributing it to production.